 Peter B. Dervan, Chair; Bren Professor of Chemistry, California Institute of Technology

-Jennifer A. Doudna, Li Ka Shing Chancellor's Chair and Professor of Molecular and Cell Biology and Chemistry, University of California, Berkeley; Howard Hughes Medical Institute Investigator
+Jennifer A. Doudna, Li Ka Shing Chancellor's Chair in Biomedical and Health Sciences and Howard Hughes Medical Institute Investigator, University of California, Berkeley

 Joseph L. Goldstein, Regental Professor and Chairman of Molecular Genetics, The University of Texas Southwestern Medical Center

-Roger D. Kornberg, Winzer Professor in Medicine, Stanford University Medical School
+Roger D. Kornberg, Winzer Professor in Medicine, Stanford University School of Medicine

 Richard R. Schrock, Frederick G. Keyes Professor of Chemistry, Massachusetts Institute of Technology